top of page

 If they tell you that the taxi rank is far away, that waiting times are long, or that there are no taxis, ignore them again.
 The taxi rank is just outside the terminal, the queue moves quickly, and unless you arrive in the dead of night there are always plenty of taxis.

-4. Many of your favourite websites will be blocked
+3. Many of your favourite websites will be blocked

-China’s impressive Great Firewall, impressive and frustrating in equal measure, will stop you accessing Youtube, Facebook, Twitter and Google – including Google Maps.
+China’s Great Firewall, impressive and frustrating in equal measure, will stop you accessing Youtube, Facebook, Twitter and Google – including Google Maps.
 WhatsApp might be blocked too, depending on which way the political winds are blowing at the time.

-5. Don’t rely on your credit card
+4. Don’t rely on your credit card

 6. Be direct when giving instructions